 Half-and-half is a mixture of milk and heavy cream.
 Milk is the basis of most dairy products, including butter, cheese, heavy cream, and more.
 Milk is high in carbs, with 12 grams of net carbs in one cup, along with eight grams of fat and eight grams of protein.
 The cream is made from milk, and it has a higher fat content, but fewer carbs because it doesn’t produce lactase.
 While milk is typically avoided on the keto diet, heavy cream is fine because of its high fat and low sugar content.

 Half-and-half blends the two together, and it is further divided into different categories.
 It can be standard, low fat, or nonfat.
 Low-fat half-and-half has a lower fat content, and nonfat half-and-half is actually made from milk and corn syrup.
-Nonfat half-and-half eliminates a lot of the fat, but it also has higher carbs, with nine grams in every 100 grams of the product.
+Nonfat half-and-half eliminates a lot of the fat, but it also has higher carbs, with 9 grams of carbs in every 100 grams of half and half.

 Unfortunately, half-and-half is not a good choice when you are on the keto diet.
 By replacing half of the heavy cream with milk, the fat from the cream is replaced with the sugars from the lactose in milk, and you should try to avoid it on keto.